Jarred Kelenic shows some growth, helps Mariners walk off with win vs. Blue Jays

 How about the pitches on 2-0 or 3-0 — all fastballs that he would’ve wanted to reduce to vapor trails, despite not being strikes.

-Sometimes you can be the hero without having to swing the bat.
+But in the educational process that is adjusting to life in the big leagues as a ballyhooed prospect with lofty expectations, Kelenic has learned that sometimes you can be the hero without having to swing the bat.

 The maturation of the Mariners’ prized outfield prodigy is starting to mirror his confidence and talent.
+It’s a delicious possibility for the Mariners and fans, who hope for so much from the 21-year-old rookie.

-With the bases loaded in the bottom of the ninth and a Friday night fireworks crowd roaring for Kelenic to drive home the winning run with a walk-off blast of some sort, he displayed his growing patience and plate discipline by refusing to swing at any of Hand’s pitches, happily taking a four-pitch walk to give the Mariners a big 3-2 win over the Blue Jays.
+With the bases loaded in the bottom of the ninth and a Friday night fireworks crowd of 28,207 roaring for Kelenic to drive home the winning run with a walk-off blast of some sort, he displayed his growing patience and plate discipline by refusing to swing at any of Hand’s pitches, excitedly taking a four-pitch walk to give the Mariners a big 3-2 win over the Blue Jays.

+“They say a walk is as good as a hit,” he said.
+“I was just going to take what he was going to give me.
+And that was kind of my mentality going into that at-bat.”

+It was a walk that has come through failure and the education that can be found in it.

+It brought Kelenic to the plate with Hand coming in for the left-vs-left situation.

+“It’s been crazy because I feel like I’ve been in a lot of pretty big situations as of recently, especially the second time I’ve been up here now,” he said.
+“I feel like I’ve really been able to control my breathing and just slow it all down.
+You can really let your heart rate go up and make emotional decisions just because you want to be the hero.
+I really think that recently, even in those big situations, I’m more comfortable than I am when it’s my first at-bat of the game, and there’s nobody on base.”

-But while Kelenic got to celebrate on the field.
-It was Ty France, who proved to be the hero of the game.
+And while Kelenic got to celebrate on the field like he’d deposited a ball off the Hit It Here Cafe for the win, it was first baseman Ty France, who proved to be the hero of the game.

-With the score tied at 2-2 in the ninth, Drew Steckenrider the part-time closer since Kendall Graveman was traded and with Paul Sewald on paternity leave, entered the ninth inning and gave up back-to-back basehits to Alejandro Kirk and pinch-hitter Corey Dickerson.
+With the score tied at 2-2 in the ninth, Drew Steckenrider — the part-time closer since Kendall Graveman was traded and with Paul Sewald on paternity leave — entered the ninth inning and gave up back-to-back basehits to Alejandro Kirk and pinch-hitter Corey Dickerson.
 A sac bunt from Santiago Espinal moved both runners up a base and put speedy pinch runner Breyvic Valera at third base.

 After falling behind 3-0 to George Springer, the Mariners opted to put him on to load the bases and hope for a strikeout or a double play on a ground ball.
 They got a double play in a different way.

 Marcus Semien hit a pop-up into foul territory in shallow right field.
-First baseman Ty France took off after it, making an impressive over the shoulder catch.
+France took off after it, making an impressive over the shoulder catch.
 He immediately turned and fired to home, believing that Valera would tag up and force him to make a perfect throw in that situation.

+“Given the situation and I knew he’s a fast runner, I knew he was going to go,” France said.
+“At that spot in the game, you kind of have to go.
+I know they had Vlad (Guerrero) coming up after, but I was kind of deep and with his speed, I feel like you’ve got to give it a go right there.”

-He did just that, throwing a perfect one-hopper to catcher Tom Murphy, who applied the tag to Valera as he dived head first into the plate.
+France did just that, throwing a perfect one-hopper to catcher Tom Murphy, who applied the tag to Valera as he dived head first into the plate.

+“They weird coincidence is like two days ago, (the catchers) went out to early work, and worked on that,” France said.
+“It paid off.
+I was just trying to give him something he can handle.
+I knew it was going to be a close play.
+And I knew it was going to be easiest if it was a one-hop.”

-Much to the dismay of most of the 28,207 in attendance, home plate Jim Reynolds called Valera safe.
+Much to the dismay of the Mariners fans in attendance, home plate umpire Jim Reynolds called Valera safe.
 Believing that even though the ball beat Valera to the plate, Murphy’s deliberate tag wasn’t on time.

 The Mariners immediately asked for a replay review.
 Reynolds went to the headphones to listen to the ruling from New York.
 After just over a minute of waiting, Reynolds removed the headphones and made the out signal.
-His call was overturned and the inning was over.
+His call was overturned, and the inning was over.
 Teammates mobbed France in the dugout.

 The replays shown on the broadcast show a slower than expected tag but also Murphy’s foot blocking the front part of the plate as Valera tried to slide in, preventing the hand from touching before a tag on his forearm.